19 dead in fighting between Myanmar army, rebels: military - Journal du Cameroun

 The TNLA spokesman said he believed some residents had fled over the border.

-It is unclear if members of the powerful Kachin Independence Army, or KIA, took part in the attacks on Saturday though the commander-in-chief’s post said they did.
+It is unclear if members of the powerful Kachin Independence Army, or KIA, took part in the attacks though the commander-in-chief’s post said they did.

 More than 100,000 displaced people now reside in camps in Kachin and Shan states since a ceasefire between the KIA the military broke down in 2011, according to the latest UN statistics.